TirousCoded/TAUL/docs/symbols.md

 ## Glyphs, Tokens And Parse Trees

-During lexical analysis, terminals are identified by Unicode codepoint symbols, while non-terminals are identified by LPR ID symbols.
+During *lexical analysis*, terminals are identified by Unicode codepoint symbols, while non-terminals are identified by LPR ID symbols.

-During syntactic analysis, terminals are identified by LPR ID symbols, while non-terminals are identified by PPR ID symbols.
+During *syntactic analysis*, terminals are identified by LPR ID symbols, while non-terminals are identified by PPR ID symbols.

 *Glyphs* are the inputs to lexical analysis, encapsulating Unicode codepoint symbols.